8fold/php-amos/content-example/public/content.md

 # 8fold Amos

-This project is a collection of patterns, guidelines, guardrails, and sample code for creating file-based websites with minimal dependencies and opinions.
+This project is a collection of patterns, guidelines, guardrails, and sample code for creating file-based websites.

 The patterns are meant to be language and framework agnostic.
 The patterns are more important than the implementation.

 The sample code uses [PHP](https://www.php.net).

 This project is an example of these patterns and sample code in use.
 Who can host it on your local machine by pointing a PHP server at the following directory: `site-root/local`.